top of page

 Sail Frenchman Bay

 Viewing the amazing Maine coast aboard a tall ship is a special experience.
-Downeast Wind Jammer Cruise Lines offers sailing adventures upon the red-sailed Schooner Margaret Todd.
-The company offers day and sunset cruises that take in Frenchman Bay, Bar Harbor, the Bass Harbor Lighthouse, and other Acadia National Park sites along the shore.
-Cruises leave from the pier in front of the Bar Harbor Inn.
-Some cruises feature live music.
+Sailing adventures can be booked for day and sunset cruises that take in Frenchman Bay, Bar Harbor, the Bass Harbor Lighthouse, and other Acadia National Park sites along the shore.
+Some cruises feature live music and meals.
+Try this tour: Windjammer Sailing on Acadia Coast

 Hike to Bar Island at Low Tide